IllusionMods/RG-Translation/README.md

 # RG-Translation

-English fan translation project for Room Girl.
+Fan translation project for Room Girl.
 The translations are applied while the game is running and do not require replacing or modifying any game files.

 ## Prerequisites